hbs-rcs/bz2data/README.md

     S3 storage classes:

     'STANDARD'|'REDUCED_REDUNDANCY'|'STANDARD_IA'|'ONEZONE_IA'|'INTELLIGENT_TIERING'|'GLACIER'|'DEEP_ARCHIVE'|'OUTPOSTS'|'GLACIER_IR'|'SNOW'|'EXPRESS_ONEZONE'

+    Only STANDARD and STANDARD_IA have been tested, other classes like GLACIER will require additional code

 Destination zip file names will have a count digit appended to the string passed as the 'archive_names' parameter for each zip archive created when